 Starting on September 1 the strict national quarantine measures in Colombia will be gone.
 And Colombia enters a new phase from September 1 and 30 of “selective isolation”, which prioritizes the tracing of contacts, infections and suspects and reactivates economic and social life.

-President Iván Duque Márquez announced on August 24 that the Health Emergency for COVID-19 in Colombia is extended until November 30, while he also announced that from September 1, Colombia will experience a reactivation stage.
+President Iván Duque Márquez announced that the Health Emergency for COVID-19 in Colombia is extended until February 28, 2020.
+Previously he announced that from September 1, Colombia will experience a reactivation stage.

 Duque further stated that Colombia will no longer be governed by exceptions, but by specific restrictions, where restrictions will be applied to events and crowds.
 And progress will continue in the opening of sectors, with protocols that have been established by the Ministry of Health.